-And to have all of his information, and much, much more, in a digestible, organized, easy-to-navigate book, don’t miss my guidebook for Rome, now updated for 2017/2018 and in print as well as digital versions.
+And to have all of his information, and much, much more, in a digestible, organized, easy-to-navigate book, don’t miss my guidebook for Rome, now in print as well as digital versions.

 Before you book a single thing for your Rome trip…

-Don’t book your flights yet!
-First, read up on how the city changes (and oh, does it change… I don’t mean just the temperature, either) according to the season.
+Before booking your dates, read up on how the city changes (and oh, does it change… I don’t mean just the temperature, either) according to the season.

 Coming in summer?
 Don’t miss my guide to Rome in summer (including the best beaches, swimming pools, events, and more).
 Over the winter holidays?
 You won’t want to miss my guide to Christmas in Rome.
 And no matter what, learn why rain in Rome isn’t always a bad thing.